 Poor control of saliva is known as sialorrhea.
-Problems encountered with drooling may be due to the fact that swallowing is less frequent or there is a delay in the ability to trigger the swallowing process.
-There are both medical and behavioural management for drooling.
-Close communication with a primary care physician or neurologist and SLP is recommended.
+Problems encountered with drooling may be because swallowing is less frequent or there is a delay in the ability to trigger the swallowing reflex.
+There are both medical and behavioural management options for drooling.
+Close communication with a primary care physician or neurologist and RSLP is recommended.
 Drooling can be a sign of a swallowing disorder in PwP.